tldr-pages/tldr/pages/linux/wipefs.md

 `sudo wipefs {{/dev/sdX}}`

-- Wipe all available signatures for specified device level (no recursion to sub-level block layers):
+- Wipe all available signature types for the device (no recursion into partitions):

 `sudo wipefs --all {{/dev/sdX}}`

-- Wipd all available signatures for the specified device at all block levels using a glob pattern:
+- Wipe all available signature types for the device and partitions using a glob pattern:

 `sudo wipefs --all {{/dev/sdX*}}`